Protect Your Skin on (and Off) the Slopes With These Expert TipsJanuary 25, 2023

 Moisturize, Moisturize, Moisturize

-Because of cold temperatures and lack of humidity in the winter, skin is more likely to dry out.
+Because of cold temperatures and lack of humidity in the winter, your skin is more likely to dry out.
 Factor wind into the equation and that can exacerbate your skin even further.
 “Wind adds another dimension to the already cold, harsh conditions by providing a force that compounds the cold, dry air to cause more damage to the skin barrier which can lead to irritation, redness, itching and discomfort,” says Dr. Hartman.
 To combat this, it’s extremely important to layer on products that contain hydrating ingredients like hyaluronic acid, glycerin and ceramides.

-But having hydrating skincare products is only the first step to combating dry skin on the slopes.
+Having hydrating skincare products is only the first step to combating dry skin on the slopes.
 “Unlike the beach, it’s not enough to just reapply your SPF every two to three hours — you must also re-moisturize,” says Aguilar.
 “This means reapplying moisturizer and sunscreen every few hours.”
 Every time you go inside the lodge to relax and recharge, make it a habit to reapply, too.
 Your skin will thank you later.

 Design: Juliana Campisi